 Step 1: List Position Details

-This is the first part of your graphic designer job description and will include information specific to this role.
+The first part of your job description of a graphic designer should outline the information specific to the role.
 You can list the following information at the top of the document, either in a box or as a list:

-- Title: This is the full job title for this position, e.g., production artist, multimedia designer, layout artist, UX designer, and web developer
+- Title: This is the full job title for this position, e.g., production artist, brand designer, UX designer, or web developer

-- Department: Mention the department this position will be in, e.g., Marketing, Advertising, or Communications
+- Department: Mention the department for this position, e.g., Marketing, Advertising, or Communications

-- Classification: Note whether the job is full time, part time, or seasonal and whether it is exempt or nonexempt
+- Classification: Note the type of employee (i.e., full time, part time, seasonal) and whether it is exempt or nonexempt

 - Compensation: Indicate the annual salary or hourly wage range